mondoohq/cnspec/README.md

 ## cnspec interactive shell

 cnspec also provides an interactive shell to explore assertions.
-It helps you understand the assertions that policies use, and write your own as well.
+It helps you understand the assertions that security policies use, as well as write your own policies.
 It's also a great way to interact with both local and remote targets on the fly.

 ### Local system shell